 - Games: Candy Crush, Angry Birds.

-These are large-scale software solutions that help enterprises achieve their goals.
+Enterprise applications are large-scale solutions that help businesses meet operational and strategic goals.

 - Customer Relationship Management (CRM): Salesforce, HubSpot.